sharmaeklavya2/blog-source/content/posts/easy-dal.md

 ## Recipe

+Basically you sautée cumin and hing for a few seconds in a pressure cooker, then add water, dal, spices, salt, and then close the pressure cooker's lid and wait.
+Here are the steps in more detail:

 1. Put a pressure cooker on the stove and set the heat to medium.
     Start the exhaust fan.
 2. Add a teaspoon or two of cooking oil / butter / ghee.